lbuk/portfolio-website/_portfolio/MappingHorizontalStratificationBuildings2D.markdown

 img: /img/volumetric_stratification_building_zoom.jpg
 ---

 Housing is volumetric.
-Data on the horizontal stratification of buildings, for instance, is three-dimensional.
-Traditional ways of mapping three-dimensional space in the built environment can be cluttered and difficult to read.
-How do you visualise the three-dimensional horizontal stratification of buildings in 2D in a way that's more intuitive?
+Data on the horizontal stratification of ownership in buildings, for instance, is volumetric.
+However, traditional ways of mapping three-dimensional urban data can be cluttered and difficult to read.

-An experimental solution to this problem is to horizontally stratify maps of building footprints.
-These designs show building floors as horizontal strata in two-dimensional building footprints.
-The floors can therefore be stacked horizontally in abstracted maps of building footprints.
+An experimental solution to this problem is to horizontally stratify two-dimensional maps of building footprints.
+The designs below show building floors as horizontal strata.
+The floors can then be stacked in abstracted maps.

-Although there are several limitations to this highly abstracted technique, it could be used to create 'mental maps' of three-dimensional data.
-It could also provide an alternative way of mapping volumetric data on the horizontal stratification of buildings for communities.
+This technique could be used to create 'mental maps' of buildings using three-dimensional data.
+It could also provide an alternative way for communities to map volumetric data on the horizontal stratification of buildings.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/volumetric_stratification_building_floors.jpg" alt="" title=""/>
 </div>

 <div class="col three caption">
 	Mapping the horizontal stratification of buildings in 2D.
-The two-dimensional building footprint is stratified horizontally and airspace development is represented as the highest floor.
+The building footprint is stratified horizontally and the airspace development is represented as the highest floor.
 </div>

 <div class="col">